RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 You can install the CodeDeploy agent either as part of your Golden AMI or by User Data Scripts.
-AWS doesn't recommend the installation as part of your Golden AMI because you'll need to update the Agent manually, and you may face some issues at some point _(when you'll find out a need to update the agent)_ but you'll have a considerable time reduction at the deployment time, plus it is not a so bad practice, though.
+AWS doesn't recommend the installation as part of your Golden AMI because you'll need to update the Agent manually, and you may face some issues at some point _(when you'll find out a need to update the agent)_, although, you'll have a considerable time reduction at the deployment time, thus, it is not a so bad practice.
 > See more about it on **_Ordering execution of launch script_** section at AWS docs [Under the Hood: AWS CodeDeploy and Auto Scaling Integration](https://aws.amazon.com/blogs/devops/under-the-hood-aws-codedeploy-and-auto-scaling-integration/)

 **Install script:** [EC2 User Data to Install the Code Deploy Agent](https://gist.github.com/RichardSilveira/376d863bb3e87fbf3b901eafb2a89898)